OUR MAN IN HAVANA

 On paper this 1959 adaptation of Graham Greene’s novel couldn’t fail.
 It reunites Greene with director Carol Reed some years after ‘The Third Man’ and it has the perfect casting of Alec Guinness in the lead role, a couple of years after he won an Oscar for ‘The Bridge on the River Kwai’.

-This is all good comedic entertainment, and any scene featuring either Coward or Ralph Richardson as his boss is a delight.
+This is all good comedic entertainment, and every scene featuring either Coward, or Ralph Richardson as his boss, is a delight.

 But when the story takes a darker turn as people start getting killed the film loses its way tonally.